gordeev/nettools/README.md

-# nettools
-net tools scripts for macbook

-arpspoof
+# arpspoof
-check double mac in the network + check TTL changing Have exclede list by mac address.
+check double mac in the network + check TTL changing </br>
+Have exclede list by mac address.